Arkenon/native-custom-fields/readme.txt

 Instead of shipping a proprietary UI framework or custom database structure, Native Custom Fields leverages WordPress core technologies such as:

+- @wordpress/scripts
 - @wordpress/components
+- @wordpress/elements
+- @wordpress/icons
 - @wordpress/data
-- @wordpress/elements
-- Block Editor architecture

 This ensures a seamless, future-proof experience that evolves together with WordPress core.